JohnathanSattler/COP-4600---PA3/README.md

 COP 4600 - PA2
 ======

-This module will allow the user to input multiple characters at a time, but will allow for only 1 character to be read out at a time.
+This module will allow the user to input multiple characters into a buffer at a time, and will allow the user to read the whole buffer when needed.

 ###